OLIVIIA-MAA/Fashion-Retail-Data-Preparation/README.md

 ### Products

 Products is the reference table used to add categories, subcategories, base prices and launch information to Sales Orders and Inventory.
-Its key must be unique because one duplicated product record could multiply order values after a join.
+Each product ID must appear only once because a duplicated product record could multiply sales values when the tables are merged.

 The table contained no exact duplicate copies.
-All 2,500 product IDs were present, numeric in format and unique after normalization.
-No product row was rejected, and identifiers remained stored as text because they are labels used for matching rather than values used in arithmetic.
+All 2,500 product IDs were present, consisted only of digits and remained unique after normalization.
+No product records were rejected.
+The identifiers were stored as text because they are used to match records between tables rather than perform calculations.

 All category and subcategory values were present and recognized.
-The standardization review was empty, which means that the current file did not contain a category label requiring replacement.
-All base-price values could also be converted to numeric form.
-No missing, invalid, zero or negative base price was found, so the notebook did not correct or reject any product based on price.
+No labels required standardization in the current file.
+All base prices were converted successfully to numeric values, with no missing, invalid, zero or negative prices.

-Launch dates required a different decision because an unreliable date does not invalidate the product itself.
-The source profile contained 91 empty launch dates.
-After parsing, the cleaned table contained 91 missing dates, 3 partial monthly values and 10 invalid dates.
-Another 148 day-month values were textually ambiguous but could be parsed as DD-MM-YYYY using evidence from the same column.
-No ambiguous date remained unresolved after applying that rule.
+Launch dates required separate treatment because an incomplete date does not make the entire product record unusable.
+The source contained 91 empty launch dates.
+After parsing, the table included 91 missing dates, 3 values containing only a year and month, and 10 invalid dates.

+Another 148 values were ambiguous because both the day and month were between 1 and 12.
+They were interpreted as DD-MM-YYYY because the same column contained dates such as 23-06-2024, which could only follow the day-first format.
+These records retained an ambiguity flag to show that their original notation was not fully explicit.

-I retained products with missing, partial or invalid launch dates because their IDs, categories, subcategories and prices remain useful.
-Estimating a missing date would create unsupported information.
-The cleaned table therefore keeps the original value, parsed date, detected format and date status.
-Analyses based on launch timing should use only products with launch_date_status = valid.
+Products with missing, partial or invalid launch dates remained in the cleaned table because their IDs, categories, subcategories and prices were still usable.
+I did not estimate the missing dates because the source provided no basis for doing so.
+The cleaned output keeps the original value, parsed date, detected format and date status.
+Analyses based on product launches should use only records with launch_date_status = valid.

-### Sales Orders: duplicate and key validation
+### Sales Orders: Duplicate and Key Validation

-Sales Orders contained 260,780 source rows and 780 records that were exact copies across all nine source columns.
+Sales Orders contained 260,780 source rows, including **780 records that were exact copies across all nine source columns**.
 The repeated copies were moved to **sales_orders_rejected.csv**, while the first occurrence remained in the cleaned table.

 After duplicate removal, **260,000 rows** remained.
-The notebook found no missing or invalid order IDs, customer IDs or product IDs.
-It also found no conflicting order-ID groups and no remaining duplicate order IDs.
-This confirmed that one row represents one complete order rather than one line of a multi-product order, so no additional aggregation was required before analysis.
+No order, customer or product ID was missing or invalid.
+There were also no conflicting or repeated order IDs.
+This confirmed that one row represents one complete order rather than a single item within a multi-row order.
+No additional aggregation was required.

-The structurally cleaned table retains orders with reliable identities even when another field cannot support every analytical use.
-This prevents a missing date or unresolved numeric value from removing otherwise valid order information.
+Orders with valid identifiers remained in the cleaned table even when another field, such as the date or discount, was incomplete.
+These records could still support analyses that did not depend on the affected field.

-### Sales Orders: dates and categories
+### Sales Orders: Dates and Categories

 The cleaned Sales Orders table contains 218,047 valid dates in YYYY-MM-DD format and 39,367 valid dates in DD-MM-YYYY format.
-It also contains 1,263 invalid dates, 694 partial monthly values and 629 missing dates.
+It also contains 1,263 invalid dates, 694 values containing only a year and month, and 629 missing dates.

-The column included 23,798 values that provided unambiguous evidence for the day-first convention.
-Based on this pattern, 15,569 textually ambiguous dates were parsed as DD-MM-YYYY and retained with an ambiguity flag.
+The column contained 23,798 dates that clearly followed the day-first format.
+For example, a value such as 23-06-2024 could only mean 23 June 2024.
+Based on this pattern, 15,569 values such as 05-06-2024 were also interpreted as DD-MM-YYYY.
+They were retained with an ambiguity flag because their original notation could not be interpreted with complete certainty on its own.

-Missing, partial and invalid dates remain in **sales_orders_clean.csv** because the order itself is still identifiable.
+Missing, partial and invalid dates remain in **sales_orders_clean.csv** because the orders can still be identified and used in analyses that do not depend on time.
 They are excluded from **sales_orders_core_analysis.csv**, where a complete date is required for monthly, annual and seasonal reporting.

-Country and order-status values were standardized through the explicit dictionaries.
-The mappings changed 188,960 country entries and 220,033 status entries.
-After validation, no missing or unrecognized country or status remained.
+Country and order-status values were standardized using predefined mappings.
+The process changed 188,960 country entries and 220,033 status entries.
+After validation, no country or status remained missing or unrecognized.

-Cancelled orders were preserved because cancellation is a business event rather than a technical error.
-They may be useful for cancellation analysis, but they should not be included automatically in revenue calculations.
+Cancelled orders were retained because cancellation is a valid business event rather than a data error.
+These records can be used to analyse cancellation rates, but they should not automatically be included in revenue calculations.

-### Sales Orders: numeric values and discounts
+### Sales Orders: Numeric Values and Discounts

-Quantities were converted to nullable integers after checking their format, fractional values and sign.
-No invalid, fractional or negative quantity was found, but 1,034 orders contained quantity equal to zero.
+Quantities were converted to an integer format that allows missing values to remain visible.
+No invalid, fractional or negative quantities were found, but 1,034 orders contained a quantity of zero.

-Unit prices were converted to nullable floating-point values.
-No invalid or negative price was found, but 1,608 orders contained a zero unit price.
-The source files do not explain whether these zeros represent corrections, free items, replacements or another business process, so I did not assign one interpretation.
+Unit prices were also converted to a numeric format that supports missing values.
+No invalid or negative prices were found, but 1,608 orders contained a zero unit price.

-Zero-quantity and zero-price rows remain in the broad cleaned table with flags.
-They are excluded from the core sales subset because they cannot support standard quantity or value calculations. gross_order_value is calculated only when both quantity and unit price are positive.
+The meaning of the zero values was not documented in the source files, so they were not changed or removed automatically.
+These rows remain in the broad cleaned table with review flags but are excluded from the core sales subset. gross_order_value is calculated only when both quantity and unit price are positive.

-The source profile contained 31,322 empty discount cells.
-After removal of exact duplicate copies, **31,243 missing discounts** remained.
-No recorded discount had an invalid format or fell outside the allowed range from 0 to 100.
+After duplicate removal, **31,243 discounts were missing**.
+No recorded discount had an invalid format or fell outside the range from 0 to 100.

-I kept missing discounts as null.
-A recorded zero confirms that no discount was applied, while a missing value means that the discount is unknown.
-Replacing all missing values with zero would classify unconfirmed orders as full-price transactions.
-Gross value can still be calculated for these records, but net_order_value remains missing unless the discount is confirmed.
+Missing discounts remained null.
+A recorded value of zero confirms that no discount was applied, while a missing value means that the discount is unknown.
+Replacing missing values with zero would incorrectly classify unconfirmed orders as full-price transactions.
+Gross value can still be calculated, but net_order_value remains missing when the discount is unknown.

-### Sales Orders: quantity 608
+### Sales Orders: Quantity 608

-The positive quantity distribution has a median of 3, a 95th percentile of 6 and a 99th percentile of 8.
-The maximum is 608.
+The median positive order quantity is 3.
+The 95th percentile is 6, the 99th percentile is 8, and the maximum is 608.

 Quantity 608 appears in **1,563 orders**.
-In comparison, quantities 9, 10 and 11 appear in 408, 100 and 25 orders.
-The repeated value is therefore not an isolated extreme observation.
-However, the available fields do not show whether it represents valid bulk orders, a source-system code or another issue.
+By comparison, quantities 9, 10 and 11 appear in 408, 100 and 25 orders.
+This shows that 608 is a repeated pattern rather than a single extreme observation.
+However, the available data does not confirm whether it is a valid business value or a data-quality problem.

-I retained the records and created quantity_608_review_flag instead of labelling them as errors.
-Although they represent only **0.60% of structurally cleaned orders**, they account for **53.55% of recorded positive units** and **53.45% of gross order value**.
-Any conclusion based on volume or gross value should therefore be compared with and without these rows.
+I retained these records and created quantity_608_review_flag.
+They represent only **0.60% of structurally cleaned orders**, but account for **53.55% of positive units** and **53.45% of gross order value**.
+Results based on sales volume or gross value should therefore be compared with and without these orders.

-The notebook's quantity histogram is limited to values up to the 99th percentile so that the typical distribution remains readable.
-This restriction affects only the chart and does not filter the cleaned data.
+The quantity histogram is limited to the 99th percentile to keep the typical distribution readable.
+This restriction applies only to the visualisation and does not remove any rows from the cleaned data.

 ### Inventory

-Inventory contains 3,741 rows for 2,500 products.
-Repeated product IDs are expected because the same product can be stored in more than one warehouse country.
-Product ID alone is therefore not the correct duplicate key.
+Inventory contains 3,741 rows covering 2,500 products.
+A product may be stored in more than one warehouse country, so repeated product IDs are expected.
+The correct record identifier is the combination of product_id and warehouse_country.

-One inventory record is defined by the combination of product_id and standardized warehouse_country.
-The table contained no exact duplicate copies, invalid product IDs, missing warehouse countries or duplicate product-country combinations after standardization.
-No inventory row was rejected.
+After country names were standardized, the table contained no exact duplicate copies, invalid product IDs, missing warehouse countries or repeated product-country combinations.
+No inventory records were rejected.

-Warehouse labels were mapped to Czech Republic, Germany and Poland.
-The composite key was checked again after mapping because values such as GER, Deutschland and Germany could initially make two records appear to belong to separate locations.
-Standardization did not create any conflicting keys.
+Warehouse-country variants were mapped to Czech Republic, Germany and Poland.
+The combined key was checked again after this step because labels such as GER, Deutschland and Germany could initially appear to represent different locations.
+The standardization did not create any key conflicts.

-Stock quantities contained no invalid formats, fractional values or negative values.
-The table did contain 255 zero-stock records.
-I retained them because zero is a valid business value that identifies a product as unavailable in a warehouse country.
-Removing these rows would hide shortages.
+Stock quantities contained no invalid, fractional or negative values.
+The table included 255 records with zero stock.
+These rows were retained because zero indicates that a product is unavailable in a specific warehouse country.
+Removing them would hide stock shortages.

-The stock-update review found 6 missing dates, 7 partial monthly values and 13 invalid dates.
-Another 224 day-month values were textually ambiguous but could be parsed as DD-MM-YYYY using evidence from the same column.
-Rows with incomplete or invalid update dates remain in **inventory_clean.csv**, but they are excluded from the narrower stock-review subset.
+The stock-update review identified 6 missing dates, 7 values containing only a year and month, and 13 invalid dates.
+Another 224 ambiguous values were interpreted as DD-MM-YYYY using clear day-first examples from the same column.
+Rows with incomplete or invalid update dates remain in **inventory_clean.csv**, but they are excluded from the narrower inventory-review subset.

-Inventory age is calculated against 31 December 2024, the latest valid date found in the supplied sales and inventory files.
-This is a project reference date, not a confirmed extraction or inventory snapshot date.
+The age of each stock update was measured against **31 December 2024**, the latest valid date found in the supplied sales and inventory datasets.
+This date was used only as a technical reference point.
+It is not a confirmed extraction date or inventory snapshot date.

-A stock update older than 90 days receives stale_stock_update_review_flag.
-Among the 3,715 records suitable for stock review, 3,156 were older than 90 days and 559 were within the threshold.
+Among the 3,715 records with valid update dates, 3,156 were more than 90 days old and 559 were within the 90-day threshold.
 No update occurred after the reference date.
-The table can describe recorded quantities, but it should not be presented as a confirmed current stock position without a verified snapshot date or update schedule.
+The table can therefore describe recorded stock quantities, but it should not be presented as a confirmed current inventory position.

 ## Cross-Dataset Checks and Analytical Subsets

-All product IDs recorded in Sales Orders and Inventory were successfully matched with the Products table.
-This confirmed that product information, including categories, subcategories and base prices, could be added without losing records due to missing product references.
+Every product ID recorded in Sales Orders and Inventory was found in the Products table.
+This confirmed that product information, including categories, subcategories and base prices, could be added without creating unmatched product records.

-The relationship between Sales Orders and Products was verified as many-to-one.
-Multiple orders may relate to the same product, while each product ID appears only once in the Products table.
-This prevents sales values from being duplicated during the merge.
-Inventory was kept at product and warehouse-country level because the same product may be stored in several locations.
+The relationship between Sales Orders and Products was validated as many-to-one.
+Multiple orders may refer to the same product, while each product ID appears only once in Products.
+This prevents sales values from being multiplied during the merge.

+Inventory remained at product and warehouse-country level because one product may be stored in several locations.
+It was therefore kept separate from the order-level sales table.

-After these relationship checks, I created two separate subsets for the main sales analysis and inventory review.
-Each subset contains only the records that meet the requirements of its intended analysis.
+After validating these relationships, I created two subsets for the main sales analysis and inventory review.
+Each subset contains only records that meet the requirements of its intended use.

-Two purpose-specific subsets were created after structural cleaning.

 | Subset                             |    Rows | Inclusion rules                                                                                       | Intended use                                                              |
 | ---------------------------------- | ------: | ----------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- |